 (ZS) - Analyzing Zscaler Inc's Short Interest

-Zscaler Inc's (NASDAQ:ZS) short percent of float has risen 5.57% since last its last report.
-The company recently reported that it has 7.57 million shares sold short, which is 9.48% of all regular shares that are available for trading.
-Based on its trading volume, it would take traders 4.2 days to cover their short positions on average.
+Zscaler Inc's (NASDAQ:ZS) short percent of float has fallen 8.54% since last its last report.
+The company recently reported that it has 7.03 million shares sold short, which is 8.67% of all regular shares that are available for trading.
+Based on its trading volume, it would take traders 3.5 days to cover their short positions on average.

 Why Short Interest Matters